jarecoo/practice/notes.md

 * Action is Better than Analysis
 * You only get one body and one life, appreciate it and care for it
 * The Earth is the only home humanity has and it should be cared for
-* Technology is a powerful tool, but also a powerful weapon, caution and judgment should be exercised in using it.
+* Technology is both a Powerful Ally and a Dangerous Enemy, Requires Awareness

 ## Principles, Practices, Strategies
 ### Live Life with Purpose - Find Your Meaning (See above Top 3)